anttiviljami/dos-with-js-in-the-browser/readme.md

 A demonstration of how easy it is to DoS a web server just from the browser.

+## Disclaimer

+Denial-of-Service attacks are illegal.
+I take no responsibility if someone decides to use my findings maliciously.

+**Please do not use this to bring down someone else's site.**

 ## The Code

 ```js